questqyubey/dicecards/jealous-infamy/ji_keywords.md

 - **Draw:** Take dice from the stock, roll their values, and add them to the hand.

 - **Evade:** The unit or token is removed from the field (not destroyed) and returns to the field under its owner's control at the end of the turn.
+Any damage or effects on the unit are removed.
 The unit cannot battle, activate, or be targeted while it is removed.
+The unit ignores and does not trigger effects while removed.

 - **Fading:** The unit reduces its power by 1 at the start of its controllers turn.